Kaisbn/rjv/subjects/subject.rst

 --------------------------

 Even though it would be possible to implement an IA over a single execution thread, said IA would be very limited in terms of capabilities.
-We **strongly** encourage you to adopt a more advanced design, where each agent will be executed as a separate execution thread (not necessarily as a system thread though, as we have seen they can be quite limited).
+You **Must** adopt a more advanced design, where each agent will be executed as a separate execution thread (not necessarily as a system thread though, as we have seen they can be quite limited).
 This would allow you to scale up to dozen or even thousands of agents on general-availability computer depending on your implementation.

 As such things as coroutines, fibers, green threads or agent systems are not available to you in this project, we suggest you take interest in the reactor